 Technology isn’t going away.
 As a result, people need to figure out how to embrace, not resist, technological advances.
 Constantly learning new skills is one of the smartest ways for you to future-proof your career.

 To Do: Ask about professional development and seek out new opportunities at work.
 In addition, make learning part of your daily/yearly routine by committing to reading, taking classes and/or teaching yourself new skills.
 Websites like Coursera, edX, and Udemy are a fantastic place to start.

 Let Your Creativity Shine!

 Computers can follow directions, but they struggle with thinking outside the box.
 Humans continue to be better at creativity.
 So, when your boss needs to solve a problem, come up with an innovative idea or design an eye-catching presentation, be ready to fire up your imagination.

 To Do: Lifelong learning is a great first step.
 Also remember, it’s not necessary to relate every experience directly back to your job.
-Crafting, painting, sewing, baking, building, taking pictures, playing an instrument and journaling can all get your creative juices following.
+Crafting, painting, sewing, baking, building, taking pictures, playing an instrument like the guitar and journaling can all get your creative juices following.